qw2208/Lecun_stereo_rebuild/README.md

 **Environement: Keras with the backend of Theano**
 1. preprocess.py is to get the patches.
 This should be a brute-force way to crop the images.
 We only manage to get 100,000 pairs of positive-matching and negative-matching patches in total.
 2. mc-cnn-rebuild.ipynb is the major neural network.
+`This is a code by Qingwei Wu and Shixin Li`.